 When someone overdoses on fentanyl, they will begin to shake and seize.
 They can be heard gurgling and foaming at the mouth.
 They may appear confused, and their breathing can stop.
 One of the only things that can reverse an overdose from fentanyl is Naloxone.
 Because fentanyl is so potent, Naloxone needs to be administered as soon as possible and often requires several doses to combat the fentanyl.

 Whether it is smoked, snorted, or taken orally, there are plenty of side effects that come with this super potent pain reliever.
 Along with side effects, there are risks and things to be aware of that could save your own life or that of someone you love.
-Below are some of the most popular side effects seen with people using fentanyl:
+Below are some of the most common side effects seen with people using fentanyl:

 Someone using fentanyl might experience all or none of these things.
 If you are abusing it, you are more likely to feel more side effects.
 There are plenty of things listed above to be aware of when it comes to smoking or snorting the drug and its association with heroin.
 Lastly, you may want to know about withdrawal from this drug.